 The History of the Purple Line

-a forthcoming book by ACT's former president Ben Ross)
+a book by ACT's former president Ben Ross)

 The Georgetown Branch trolley was a transportation planner's dream.
-Not only did it run between the walkable suburban downtowns of Bethesda and Silver Spring, the county's two largest job centers, but at each end it would connect to a branch of the new Washington Metro.
+Not only did it run between two walkable downtowns that were the county's largest job centers, but at each end it would connect to a branch of the new Washington Metro.
 It could be built at ground level without running into traffic — most major roads already crossed over the old tracks on bridges.
 But the proposal faced lavishly funded opposition.
 The right of way ran through wealthy Chevy Chase neighborhoods and, worst of all, through the middle of the golf course of exclusive Columbia Country Club.

 Back from the Grave